humanlayer/humanlayer/README.md

 ## Contributing

-FunctionLayer is open-source and we welcome contributions in the form of issues, documentation, pull requests, and more.
+HumanLayer is open-source and we welcome contributions in the form of issues, documentation, pull requests, and more.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

 ## License

-The FunctionLayer SDK in this repo is licensed under the Apache 2 License.
+The HumanLayer SDK in this repo is licensed under the Apache 2 License.